kvietmeier/Terraform/azure/VMs/multivm_map/README.md

 * Proximity Placement Groups
 * Network Security Groups
-* 2 NICs per VM - one with a Publlic IP, one internal Only
+* 2 NICs per VM - one with a Public IP, one internal Only
 * Accelerated Networking
 * Bootdiags for Serial Console access
 * cloud-init for OS setup